cs3b/ai-ruby-agent-sdk/docs-dev/project/task-manager/README.md

 # List all tasks
 task-master list

-# Show the next task to work on
+# Show the current task to work on
-task-master next
+task-master current

 # Generate task files
 task-master generate